 Hitchcock later sold the property to one Henry Wickwire, who owned it during the Pony Express period when it operated as an inn.

 For the first several months of the Pony Express' existence, the Pleasant Grove House did not lie along the designated route.
-Once that route was changed, however, riders made a brief stop at Pleasant Grove to change horses.
+However, once that route was changed, riders stopped at Pleasant Grove to change horses.
 There was also a blacksmith on site that could craft new horseshoes.

 The slowly decaying remains of the Pleasant Grove House, as seen in the summer of 2015

 After the Pony Express era had ridden off into the sunset, the Pleasant Grove House passed through the decades and a long chain of owners.
 It was transitioned from an inn to a private home in 1878.
 In 1954, the home became the property of Elvin and Lillian Dixon, who shared a great appreciation for its history and the Pony Express Era.
-The landmark was officially designated by the State of California under their ownership, and the home reprised its role as a relay station during several Pony Express reenactment rides during the Dixon years as well.
+The State of California officially designated the landmark under their ownership, and the home reprised its role as a relay station during several Pony Express reenactment rides during the Dixon years as well.

 When Lillian died in 1999, she left her dream of turning the property into a Pony Express museum unfulfilled.
 The Pleasant Grove House was sold to two new owners in 2006, one of whom also owns a popular local jewelry store in Sacramento.
-The home has been allowed to gradually decay ever since, and no effort has been made either to restore or demolish it.
+The home has been allowed to decay ever since gradually, and no effort has been made to restore or demolish it.

 Due to the multiple alterations made over the years, the house has not been deemed eligible for any other form of historic protection, such as inclusion on the National Register of Historic Places.
 The State Landmark status, however, can remain in place even if the home is eventually demolished, as California Historical Landmarks can also be sites of formerly standing historic buildings.